 Basically, it’s about becoming a better person than you were before.
 By practicing traits such as patience, empathy, kindness, humility, selflessness, forgiveness, respectfulness, honesty, and commitment, you are able to better your character.
-This in turn builds better relationships with those around you, and makes you a more effective leader.
+This, in turn, builds better relationships with those around you and makes you a more effective leader.

-Servant leadership is core value at Envision Fitness.
-We believe a true leader is someone who puts those who place their trust in her or him first; someone who can coach and inspire those same people to accomplish great things as a team.
+Servant leadership is a core value at Envision Fitness.
+We believe a true leader is someone who puts those who place their trust in her or him first, someone who can coach and inspire those same people to accomplish great things as a team.
 Members and trainers alike, we are all here for each other.

 As you approach each new day of your fitness journey, look for ways you can be a servant leader.
 A servant leader is someone who…

-● Listens intently to others because they value diverse opinions.
+A servant leader listens intently to others because they value diverse opinions.

-● Helps cultivate a culture of trust by being empathetic and approaching every situation with an open mind.
+A servant leader helps cultivate a culture of trust by being empathetic and approaching every situation with an open mind.

-● Helps develop other leaders by providing knowledge, support, and resources.
+A servant leader helps develop other leaders by providing knowledge, support, and resources.

-● Supports their others’ emotional health by being a shoulder to lean on.
+A servant leader supports their others’ emotional health by being a shoulder to lean on.

-● Encourages others to take action by leading by example.
+A servant leader encourages others to take action by leading by example.

-● Never stops dreaming.
+A servant leader never stops dreaming.
 They look beyond the day-to-day realities to see the bigger picture and stay motivated to achieve more distant goals.

-● Trusts their intuition and learns from past experiences to predict what’s likely to happen in the future.
+A servant leader trusts their intuition and learns from past experiences to predict what’s likely to happen in the future.

-● Stays committed to the growth of every person in their community, helping whenever and wherever they can.
+A servant leader stays committed to the growth of every person in their community, helping whenever and wherever they can.

-● Builds a sense of community within their organization by providing opportunities for people to interact with each other.
+A servant leader builds a sense of community within their organization by providing opportunities for people to interact with each other.

 Here are just a few examples of what servant leadership looks like at the gym:

-● Grabbing ice for someone in your fitness boot camp when their injury flares up, even though it means you’ll miss part of the class.
+It’s a nice gesture to grab ice for someone in your fitness boot camp when their injury flares up, even though it means you’ll miss part of the class.